hteumeuleu/caniemail/_features/css-pseudo-class-has.md

         }
     }
 }
-notes: "As of december 2021, `:has()` is only supported in [Safari Technology Preview 137](https://webkit.org/blog/12156/release-notes-for-safari-technology-preview-137/)."
+notes: "As of december 2021, `:has()` is only supported in [Safari Technology Preview 137](https://webkit.org/blog/12156/release-notes-for-safari-technology-preview-137/).
+As of march 2022, it is supported in Safari 15.4."
 notes_by_num: {
     "1": "Not supported. `:has(…)` is replaced by `:has`.", "2": "Not supported.
 But the pseudo-class seems interpreted and computed server side."